Reducing the U.S. abortion rate

 prohibit all but the time barrier methods.
 Only this method is considered

 natural and acceptable to these faith groups.
+Yet polls show that relatively few Catholic couples use time barrier methods.
 Data on birth rates among Roman Catholic couples shows that their

 family size does not differ significantly from those of Protestant couples.